smorrrs/Shadow-Tactics-Resources/level_guide.md

 # Base Game Levels

 ## Osaka Castle
-Shadow Mode is disabled up until the cutscene where you meet Takuma, which means that the teleport glitch is only possible in the final section of the level.
-It's possible to *not* unlock shadow mode at that point, but I don't exactly how.
+Shadow Mode is disabled up until either you read the Shadow Mode hint OR you reach the cutscene where you meet Takuma (although for an unknown reason the latter doesn't always unlock it).

 Mugen's first cutscene will trigger if the guards are distracted in any way, so using a rock works.
 If you hold SPACE to skip the cutscene, you'll have to watch Mugen do his attack animation, but if you double click to skip it fast enough he won't begin his animation and he can start running immediately.